Need help? We are available to speak to you 7 days a weekRead More

 minute read

-The most recent 189 visa invitation round occurred in late 2025, with results flowing into early 2026.
-Due to high competition, only skilled applicants with competitive points are likely to receive invitations, as the process prioritises those whose qualifications and experience align with Australia's labor market needs.
+The most recent 189 visa invitation round took place in late 2025, with results showing that competition for skilled independent visas remains strong in 2026.
+Due to high competition, only skilled applicants with competitive points are likely to receive invitations, as the process prioritises those whose qualifications and experience align with Australia's labor market’s critical needs.
 Data from the 13 November 2025 round showed a continued focus on “Skills in Demand” sectors.

-Below is a summary table of the latest invitation round results.
-The points test determines eligibility for the 189 visa, and higher points are often required in priority occupations and priority sectors.
+Below is a table summarising the latest invitation round results.
+While the minimum eligibility requirement for the 189 visa remains 65 points, higher points are often required in professional occupations and priority sectors due to strong applicant demand and limited invitation allocations.

 Results Breakdown by Sector